My shopping cart

 As stimulating, authentic and out-of-the-box activities proven to engage students of all levels, the PCS Edventures Enrichment Programs are a great way to introduce new concepts and curriculum to students.
-With a long list of camps teaching everything from Claymation to the Science of Superpowers, we’ve found the secret formula for introducing fun and interactive learning into any learning environment by getting learners on their feet and outdoors.
+With a long list of programs teaching everything from Claymation to the Science of Superpowers, we’ve found the secret formula for introducing fun and interactive learning into any learning environment by getting learners on their feet and outdoors.